Uberck/Cisco-Reddit-API/README.md

 ## Installation

-Download the ZIP to your desired directory here:
+Download the ZIP file to your desired directory with the following link:

 ```bash
 https://github.com/Uberck/Cisco-Reddit-API/archive/master.zip